Theo Todman's Web Page - Notes Pages

 - I’ve continued using the rather irritating Earmaster Pro – which I’ve added to my ‘Daily Tasks’ list in the hope of using it regularly.
 But I just don’t find the time to take it seriously.

 - Sadly, the piano just can’t get a look in.
-I’ve retained it on my ‘Daily Tasks’ list, but with zero planned minutes / day!
+I’ve retained it on my ‘Daily Tasks’ list, but now with only 5 minutes planned / day!
+I intend to give it another go.

 - I record and report time spent practicing individual pieces on my oboe: here2.